suds-community/suds/README.rst

 * Fixed loading recursive WSDL imports.
 * Fixed loading recursive XSD imports/includes.
+* Fixed an infinite recursion bug encountered when looking for an XSD type in an XSD schema that does not contain it but itself defines a type referencing a recursively defined type from an imported XSD schema.

+  * Kudos to Kevin Pors (`krpors` on BitBucket) for detecting, analysing & reporting the issue, plus preparing a working quick-fix.

 * Made ``suds`` no longer eat up, log & ignore exceptions raised from registered user plugins (detected & reported by Ezequiel Ruiz & Bouke Haarsma, patch & test case contributed by Bouke Haarsma).